Ivy Troutman: Broadway

 She played Mrs. Nettleton in A Pair of Sixes, a hit comedy at the Longacre Theatre by Edward Peple that, from March and into September 1914, ran for two hundred and seven performances.
-In Taking Chances, a comedy adapted by Benrimo and Morgan from the German by Paul Frank and Siegfried Geyer, she played Marielle Blondeau for a run of eighty-five engagements that began on March 17, 1915, at the Thirty-ninth Street Theatre.
+In Taking Chances, a comedy adapted by J. H. Benrimo and Morgan from the German by Paul Frank and Siegfried Geyer, she played Marielle Blondeau for a run of eighty-five engagements that began on March 17, 1915, at the Thirty-ninth Street Theatre.

 On November 29, 1915, Troutman opened at Broadway's Gaiety Theatre as Lillian Wakeley in Avery Hopwood's Sadie Love, a farce-comedy that closed at the Harris Theatre on February 19, 1916, after a combined run of eighty productions.
 On New Year's Day 1917 she played Guida to Julia Arthur's title rôle in William Lindsay's poetic fairy drama, Seremonda.
 Staged at the old Criterion Theatre on Forty-Fourth and Broadway, Seremonda had a modest run of forty-eight performances.
 In 1940 Troutman played Lady Weston in a successful revival of Edward Chodorov's Kind Lady.
 Presented at the Playhouse Theatre, Kind Lady closed on November 30 after one hundred and seven performances.
 In her last Broadway performance she played Lydia Leyton in The Late George Apley, a satire of Boston's upper class adapted by George S. Kaufman and John P. Marquand from the novel by the latter.
 The Late George Apley ran for nearly an entire year at the Lyceum Theatre, closing on November 17, 1945, after three hundred and eighty-four performances.